Cyril Ramaphosa: Anti-apartheid and labour activism

 After completing his legal qualifications and obtaining his degree, Ramaphosa joined the Council of Unions of South Africa (CUSA) as an advisor in the legal department.
 In 1982, CUSA requested that Ramaphosa start a union for mineworkers; this new union was launched in the same year and was named the National Union of Mineworkers (NUM).
 Ramaphosa was arrested in Lebowa, on the charge of organising or planning to take part in a meeting in Namakgale which had been banned by the local magistrate.

 In August 1982, CUSA resolved to form the National Union of Mineworkers (NUM), and in December Ramaphosa became its first secretary.
-Ramaphosa was the conference organiser in the preparations leading to the formation of the Congress of the South African Trade Union (COSATU).
+Ramaphosa was the conference organiser in the preparations leading to the formation of the Congress of South African Trade Unions (COSATU).
 He delivered a keynote address at Cosatu's launch rally in Durban in December 1985.
 In March 1986, he was part of COSATU's delegation which met the African National Congress in Lusaka, Zambia.

 Ramaphosa was elected as the first general secretary of the union, a position he held until he resigned in June 1991, following his election as secretary-general of the African National Congress (ANC).
 Under his leadership, union membership grew from 6,000 in 1982 to 300,000 in 1992, giving it control of nearly half of the total black workforce in the South African mining industry.
 As general secretary, he, James Motlatsi (president of NUM), and Elijah Barayi (vice-president of NUM) also led the mineworkers in one of the biggest strikes ever in South African history.

 In December 1988, Ramaphosa and other prominent members of the Soweto community met Soweto's mayor to discuss the rent boycott crisis.

 In 1985, the NUM broke away from CUSA and helped to establish the Congress of South African Trade Unions (COSATU).
 When COSATU joined forces with the United Democratic Front (UDF) political movement against the National Party government of P. W. Botha, Ramaphosa took a leading role in what became known as the Mass Democratic Movement (MDM).

 Ramaphosa has claimed that he is a committed socialist.